A High-Gain Observer Approach to Robust Trajectory Estimation and Tracking for a Multi-rotor UAV: Experimental Validation

 The experimental multi-rotor platform is built on a 550mm hexrotor frame with 920kV motors and 10x4.5 carbon fiber rotors.
 Six 30A electronic speed controllers (ESCs) are used for motor control and the system is powered by a 5000mAh 4s LiPo battery.
 The model parameters for the experimental platform were found to be

 The moment of inertia matrix, $J$, was measured using the bifilar pendulum approach \cite{jardin2007optimized}.
-The mapping matrix, $M$, is derived from the geometry of the airframe, in this case a hexrotor with x geometry with rotors numbered clockwise starting from the front right.
-The aerodynamic drag of the rotors, $c$, and the constant mapping squared actuator speed to force, $b$, were obtained using a photo-tachometer to measure rotor angular rate and a load cell to measure the forces generated at a range of speeds.
+The mapping matrix, $M$, is derived from the geometry of the airframe, in this case a hexrotor with \texttt{X} geometry with rotors numbered clockwise starting from the front right.
+The aerodynamic drag of the rotors, $C_D$, and the constant mapping squared actuator speed to force, $C_T$, were obtained using a photo-tachometer to measure rotor angular rate and a load cell to measure the forces generated at a range of speeds.
 Similarly, the actuator time constant, $\tau_m$, was measured by applying several step inputs of varying magnitude to the rotor, measuring the response with the photo-tachometer, and fitting a first-order system to the data.
+The length, width, and height of the flying arena are $4.8m$, $3.6m$, and $3.6m$, respectively.
+Thus, the size of the hexrotor is roughly 1/6-th of the arena, which leads to large aerodynamic effects due to the interaction of rotors' airflow with physical structures.
+All gains used in the experiments and simulations are shown in Table \ref{tab:params}.

 The control method is implemented on a Pixhawk 4 Flight Management Unit (FMU) in discrete time at 100Hz using Mathworks Simulink through the \textit{PX4 Autopilots Support from Embedded Coder} package.
 This enables the control method to be integrated with the PX4 firmware to run on the Pixhawk 4 hardware.
 As a result, we can access fused estimates of the vehicle orientation from the EKF running in the PX4 firmware.
 The position estimates of both the multi-rotor and ground vehicle are pulled from a Vicon server at 100Hz.
 The estimates are sent over a UDP connection to a Raspberry Pi Zero that is running onboard the multi-rotor.
 The Raspberry Pi Zero then relays the position information to the FMU over a serial connection.